-Go to the Student Conduct page to view full policy.
+Go to the Student Conduct website to view the full policy

 Guided by the Jesuit ideal of cura personalis, which underscores the value placed on the God-given dignity of every human person, Loyola University Maryland places in highest regard the establishment and maintenance of a campus environment of interpersonal care and personal responsibility.
 Only when such a community exists can the University fulfill its goal to ensure the intellectual, ethical, social, and spiritual development, or formation, of its students.
 A caring university community can exist only when all of its members commit themselves to this purpose.
 Honesty, integrity, and taking responsibility for the welfare of self and others are characteristics of such a community.
 Loyola University Maryland, therefore, sets high expectations of its students, as well as its faculty, administration, and staff, for conduct that supports the maintenance of a caring community.
 As students, you are expected to conduct yourselves in such a manner as to ensure the health and welfare of all members of the Loyola community.
 To this end, all students are expected to know and respect the student code of conduct and the honor code.